Captain Cook's Landing Place

 Park entry fees:

 $8 per vehicle per day applies in the Kurnell area only.
 The park has coin-operated pay and display machines - please bring correct coins.
-The park also has credit card accepting payment facilities.Buy a pass.
+The park also has credit card accepting payment facilities.Buy annual pass.

 All the practical information you need to know about Captain Cook's Landing Place.